<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=287885398579053&amp;ev=PageView&amp;noscript=1">

 At its core, the customer experience is measured against your audience’s expectations.

-These expectations are shaped from past interactions with companies and technology.
+These expectations are shaped by past interactions with companies and technology.

 For example, making reservations through OpenTable is quick and easy, while getting clarification on your cable bill is often a trial meant to test your faith in humanity.

-In an increasingly digital world, the concept of liquid expectations best describes how people develop and evolve their concept of a satisfactory customer experience.
+In an increasingly digital world, the concept of liquid expectations best describes how people develop and evolve their idea of a satisfactory customer experience.

 Understanding the forces that shape your audience’s preconceptions is the key to designing a customer experience that keeps pace with your market and assures your organization stays competitive.

-Now, the convergent nature of technology has given rise to experiential competitors.
-These organizations don’t deal in products that are like-for-like with yours, but rather offer experiences that could replace you entirely.
+Now, the concurrent nature of technology has given rise to experiential competitors.
+These organizations don’t deal in products like-for-like with yours but rather offer experiences that could replace you entirely.

 The rise of WeWork